zefeng-su/Cocktail-Recipes/README.md

 - As a user, I should be able to add more than one recipe to the favorites list.
 - As a user, I should be able to delete unwanted recipes from the favorites list.

+### Possible future enhancements
+- Sign in with Google/Facebook

 ## Live Site
 https://seif13p2-cocktail-recipes.vercel.app